Only an addict can describe the euphoria that comes from that first outlaw hit of Oxycontin.

 “And if you follow the timeline, about a year and a half or two years later, they’ve lost their job, they’ve lost their kids, they’ve lost their family, they’ve lost everything,” Cooper said.
 “And these are people with no history of addiction, no criminal history.”

-James Heins, a spokesman for Purdue Pharma, denied the charges made by Cooper, as well as charges made by plaintiffs in 300 lawsuits filed nationwide over Oxycontin.
+James Heins, a spokesman for Purdue Pharma, denied the charges made by Cooper and charges made by plaintiffs in 300 lawsuits filed nationwide over Oxycontin.

 “These allegations are baseless,” Heins wrote in an e-mail to the News-Democrat.